benoitmasson/qrcode-demo/README.md

    Note that the current implementation supports only 1 alignement pattern, and thus works only with QR-codes version 6 and below.

+   Also, de-interleaving the result is not implemented (yet?) for large versions or error correction levels.

 The returned bits contain metadata (content type and length), and the contents with error correction data.

 ### 3. Decoding message